Living and Dying at Home

 The article The Tale of a Life Well Ended tells the story of the home-death of the author’s mother and the importance of clear communication with healthcare providers.

-There is a lovely song on Vimeo titled Living, Dying Man that you may enjoy.
+There is a lovely song on YouTube titled Living, Dying Man that you may enjoy.

 Throughout the palliation experience, the caregiver must continue to practice self-care and attend to their own physical, emotional, social, and spiritual well-being.
 Accessing relaxation for your mind and body may be especially difficult to fit into your schedule.
 If you have an internet connection and 10 minutes, this is a great way to practice a Guided Body Scan Meditation.